mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 </html>
 ```

 Then in `main.js` we'll add an event listener for when the form is submitted.
+All of our code will be inside this function.

 ```javascript
 const form = document.getElementById('postForm');